 How to fix or create unique title tags

-So, you just found out that the titles of your webpage aren’t aligned to search engine optimization, and therefore, you are missing out on great traffic.
+So, you just found out that the titles of your webpages aren’t aligned to search engine optimization, and therefore, you are missing out on great traffic.

-Bad news: Making the most of unique titles on each of your webpage is one of the most important factors in getting found on search engines like Google AND getting a click through -so you’ve really been holding your website back.
+Bad news: Making the most of unique titles on each of your webpages is one of the most important factors in getting found on search engines like Google AND getting a click through -so you’ve really been holding your website back.

 Good news: Title tags are easy to adjust, and once you get the hang of it, you can dominate your competition.

 What are title tags?

 Title tags define the theme of any webpage.
 Like the title of a movie or the headline of a newspaper story, a website title tag is the HTML title that describes the topic of an online document.
 It helps the search engine locate the material the searcher seeks with keywords found inside your title.

 The tricky part for writing titles is that you don’t see the title tag itself on the page.
 (The big bold phrase that you see on top of a webpage is called the “Heading” or “H1” and that’s something else entirely.)

 Unlike books, title tags don’t have the advantage of color or design to grab the eye, just one line of text.
 And titles have two audiences to please: the search engine AND the searcher!

 Titles are HTML for search engines that rely on title tags to decipher the content of a page and determine the page’s subject matter to deliver relevant website choices to the people who make search requests.

 And when a search engine (like Google) delivers choices to the person requesting a search, those choices are links that will carry searchers to websites.
 Those links are the TITLE text.

 So, where do you find these title tags?

 There are three places where you’ll find a webpage title tag, so let’s cover them from most visible to least visible.

 #1 The search engine results pages (SERPs)